Nathan-Potgieter/Making-of-MCmarket/README.md

 This work attempted to generalize this finding into higher dimensional copulas.
 First lets look at some 2D examples.
-We will investigate if this works in higher dimensions in Section
+We will investigate if this works in higher dimensions in Section .

 ### Generatimg Some 2D Hybrid Copulas.

 This chunk of code creates and plots some pseudo hybrid copulas by linearly weighting the random numbers generated from a student-t and Clayton copula.
+Note how when increasing the Clayton weight, observations concentrate at the bottom left of the density plots.

 ![Plot 1.](plots/plot_1.png) ![Plot 2.](plots/plot_2.png) ![Plot
 3.](plots/plot_3.png) ![Plot 4.](plots/plot_4.png)